SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-web-part-zone-snippet-in-sharepoint.md

 # Add a web part zone snippet in SharePoint

-A web part zone is a snippet that you can add to a page layout so that content authors can add, edit, or delete Web Parts in that zone.
+A web part zone is a snippet that you can add to a page layout so that content authors can add, edit, or delete web parts in that zone.

 ## Introduction to the web part zone snippet
 <a name="Introduction"> </a>

-A web part is a server control that provides a specific piece of SharePoint functionality, and a web part zone is a container that determines the layout, behavior, and other properties of the Web Parts contained in that zone.
-For example, a web part zone can specify whether the Web Parts in the zone:
+A web part is a server control that provides a specific piece of SharePoint functionality, and a web part zone is a container that determines the layout, behavior, and other properties of the web parts contained in that zone.
+For example, a web part zone can specify whether the web parts in the zone: